 1. Purpose

-To outline the procedure for approving donation and sponsorship requests.
+To outline the procedure for approving donation, sponsorship, and community youth bursary requests.

 2. Procedure

+For all donation requests, members and/or groups must complete and MSU Donation Requet Form in order to be eligible for review;

-For all donation and sponsorship requests, members and/or groups must complete an MSU Sponsorships and Donation Request Form in order to be eligible for review;
+For all sponsorship requests, members and/or groups must complete an MSU Sponsorship Request Form in order to be eligible for review;

+For all community youth bursary requests, youth and/or groups must complete an MSU Community Youth Bursary Request form in order to be eligible for review;

-All sponsorship and donation requests shall be reviewed by the Sponsorships and Donations Committee, which shall make recommendations to the Executive Board for final approval.
+All sponsorship, donation, and community youth bursary requests shall be reviewed by the Sponsorships and Donations Committee, which shall make recommendations to the Executive Board for final approval.

 3. Sponsorships and Donations Committee

-3.1 The Sponsorships and Donations Committee will review sponsorship and donation request forms and make recommendations to the Executive Board for approval;
+3.1 The Sponsorships and Donations Committee will review sponsorship, donation, and community youth bursary request forms and make recommendations to the Executive Board for approval;

 3.2 The committee will consist of the following: